 - Keep pets indoors.
 Whenever possible, keep pets indoors at night.
 If this is not possible, ensure that they are in a secure area that raccoons cannot penetrate.
-Raccoons will attack dogs or cats if they feel threatened by them, and raccoon bites can cause disease or even a broken leg.
+Raccoons will attack dogs or cats if they feel threatened by them, and raccoon bites can cause disease or injury.

 - Keep pet doors secure from raccoons.
 To reduce the attraction of a pet door, never place the pet's food or water near the inside of the door.
 Pet doors should always be locked at night.
 If this is not possible, there are options for electronic doors that are activated by a corresponding pet collar.

 - Keep raccoons out of the house.
-To keep raccoons (as well as many other insects, rodents, and wildlife) from getting onto your roof to enter your home, keep all tree branches and bushes trimmed away from your home.
+To keep raccoons (as well as many other insects, rodents, and wild animals like skunks) from getting onto your roof to enter your home, keep all tree branches and bushes trimmed away from your home.
 Raccoons can also climb decorative ivies, so these should be removed from the home exterior.
 It is also advised that you attach sheets of metal flashing around corners of buildings to keep animals from climbing them.